 7. Diatomaceous Earth (DE)

-Diatomaceous earth is a great organic remedy to kill grubs and other bad garden worms naturally.
+Food-grade diatomaceous earth is an excellent organic remedy to naturally kill grubs and other harmful garden worms.
 Moreover, it is pet-friendly and safe to use around the house and in vegetable gardens.

 The product will dry out insects, dehydrating them to death.
-To apply, dust a little around your plants on the soil.
+To apply, dust a little around your plants in the soil.

-This natural grub worm treatment is very effective, but it is also indiscriminate, so use sparingly.
+This natural grub worm treatment is very effective but indiscriminate, so use it sparingly.

 8. Garlic Spray

 Afterward, strain and apply the spray around your garden beds and pot plants.
-This will discourage both grubs and whatever else you don’t want around.
+It will discourage grubs, slugs, caterpillars, and other pests you don’t want around.

 9. PyGanic

-PyGanic is an organic insecticide you can use to get rid of grass grubs and other pests in your garden.
+PyGanic is an organic insecticide that helps get rid of lawn grubs and certain pests in your garden.

 10. Surround WP